-- Birds, mammals, and invertebrates ingest fatty acids as a significant part of their normal diet (1). - Scientists administered a single oral dose of potassium salts of fatty acids to bobwhite quail and mallard ducks.
-LD50 values were >2,000 mg/kg and >2,510 mg/kg, respectively.
-Scientists also administered potassium salts of fatty acids to bobwhite quail and mallard ducks in an 8-day sub-acute dietary study.
-LD50 values were >5,620 mg/kg and >5,620 mg/kg, respectively.
-Scientists concluded that potassium salts of fatty acids are relatively non-toxic to birds (1). - Potassium salts of fatty acids were administered to freshwater fish in separate 96-hour studies.
-Researchers used rainbow trout and bluegill sunfish.
-LC50 values were 18.06 ppm and 35.5 ppm, respectively.
-Scientists concluded that potassium salts of fatty acids are slightly toxic to cold-water and warm-water fish (1). - Potassium salts of fatty acids are highly toxic to aquatic invertebrates.
-The LC50 was determined to be 0.57 ppm in a 48-hour acute toxicity study with Daphnia magna.
-The EPA requires all product labels containing this active ingredient to state that the product is not to be applied directly to water and the user is not to contaminate water by cleaning equipment or disposing of wash water that contains potassium salts of fatty acids (1, 11).
+- Fatty acids are a significant part of the normal daily diet of mammals, birds and fish (1). - Potassium salts of fatty acids are practically nontoxic to birds and slightly toxic to cold-water and warm-water fish (1). - Potassium salts of fatty acids are highly toxic to aquatic invertebrates.
+The EPA requires all product labels containing this active ingredient to state that the product is not to be applied directly to water and not to contaminate water by cleaning equipment or disposing of wash water containing potassium salts of fatty acids (1, 11).